 2. Really work on your ad content

-In many of our articles about optimising your PPC ad content, we often mention copy.
+In many of our articles about optimising your Google Ads content, we often mention copy.
 And, that is because IT IS CRUCIAL.
-With paid search results, copy is everything.
+With paid search ads, copy is everything.

 And even with display ads or video ads, well written copy can encourage more clicks once those sharp images of yours have got people’s attention.